 Coverage for COVID-19 Treatment

 Medicare

 Medicare must provide free coverage for COVID-19 treatment.

 • Employer-Sponsored Plans

 Most insurance companies - like Aetna, Anthem, Blue Cross/Blue Shield, Cigna, Humana and UnitedHealthCare - have agreed to provide free coverage for treatment of COVID-19-related services performed at their in-network providers (e.g., hospitals, doctors, or urgent care centers that are in the insurance companies' "provider networks").
 Click here to see what many insurance companies are doing to help policyholders.
 If your insurance company is not on this list, your employer or insurance company should be able to help answer questions.
 If you are covered by a self-insured employer plan, some of these plans voluntarily provide free coverage for treatment of COVID-19-related services too.
 Check with your employer to inquire.

 Affordable Care Act Plans

 Most insurance companies selling "individual" market plans under the Affordable Care Act - including Anthem, Blue Cross/Blue Shield and Centene - have agreed to provide free coverage for treatment of COVID-19-related services performed at their in-network providers.
 Click here to see what many insurance companies are doing to help.
 If your insurance company is not on this list, please contact them directly as they may be offering some assistance.

 Coverage for Telehealth Services

 REALTOR® Insurance Marketplace

-NAR is funding two months of Members TeleHealthSM as a benefit for those who do not currently have access to telemedicine services.
-Please sign up by April 15.
+NAR is funding two months of Members TeleHealthSM as a benefit for those who do not currently have access to telemedicine services, with an ongoing significant discount thereafter.
+This deadline for this opportunity has been extended and now runs through May 31st.
+Enrollment is limited.
 To enroll, click here.

 Medicare

 Congress and the Administration have expanded the use of telehealth services for Medicare beneficiaries, so enrollees can stay at home while consulting with a doctor, including through the use of smartphone or other electronic devices.
 In addition, Medicare will provide free coverage for telehealth consults and related services.
 Click here to learn more about Medicare's use of telehealth services, along with other coverage information related to COVID-19.

 Employer-Sponsored Plans

 Most insurance companies - including Aetna, Anthem, Blue Cross/Blue Shield, Cigna, Humana, and UnitedHealthCare - have agreed to provide free coverage for telehealth consults and related services.
 Click here to see how your insurance company is covering telehealth services.
 Note: most self-insured health plans are also providing free coverage for telehealth consults and related services.
 You should check with your employer to inquire.